GuardSkill/Large-Scale-Feature-Inpainting/README.md

 --path ./checkpoints/Celeba
 ```

-You can test the model for some specific images and masks, you need to provide an input image and a binary mask.
+You can test the model for some specific images and masks, you need to provide an input images and a binary masks.
 Please make sure that the resolution of mask is same as images To test the model:
 ```bash
 python test.py \
   --checkpoints [path to checkpoints] \